MicrosoftDocs/dynamics365smb-docs/business-central/product-help-and-support.md

 ## Give Feedback

 On the [Dynamics 365 Ideas site](https://aka.ms/bcideas), you can provide suggestions for new feature and capabilities.
-Your input goes directly to Business Central’s engineering backlog for investigation and prioritization.
+Your input goes directly to Business Central's engineering backlog for investigation and prioritization.

 Make sure that you search through the list of submitted suggestions.
 Chances are that someone already submitted something similar, and that entry might have already received votes.
 Vote if an idea already has been submitted to get it prioritized on the engineering backlog.